 The cows that we are going to raise will probably be in the first or second calf so that they will stay in your barn longer.
 Their market value is currently Rs.
 80,000 is taken out with insurance.

 The milking capacity of a cow is how much milk a cow gives in one calf and the distance between two calves of a cow determines how much milk is given in a year.
 In this place, the interval between two calves is generally considered to be one to one and a half years and the average milk production is considered to be 10 liters per day.

 The price of milk is Rs.
 30 per liter, green fodder Rs.
 2.5 per kg, dry fodder Rs.
 3.00 per kg of dung Rs.
 Rates are considered as 2.00 kg.
 It would be appropriate to decide the rate considering your situation.

 Actual Expenditure: – If we mention the capital expenditure above, this second section includes how much it costs to run the actual herd throughout the year.
 This includes fodder, animal feed, labor costs, health costs as well as depreciation costs.
 This cost planning is for the next 5 years.

-Milk: – The price of milk a farmer receives although relatively constant it is never adjusted for cost of production.
-The procurement cost is decided by the processor but the feed and other cost is highly volatile.
+Milk: – The price of milk a farmer receives although relatively constant is never adjusted for the cost of production.
+The procurement cost is decided by the processor but the feed and other costs are highly volatile.
 A better option is to look for your own market, rather than giving it to a milk processor.

 Calf rearing: – In fact rearing calves for replacement and excess calves for sales would add to maybe income equal to what you get from milk.
 The calf should be of high pedigree and you should maintain pedigree records.
 Selling excess pregnant heifers is a good supplementary activity to milk production.
 The calf is usually ready to give milk in two and a half years.
 The price is for two and a half years.
 If you divide it by 2/5, you can find out how much income you get from your calf in one year.